zonemaster/zonemaster/docs/public/specifications/tests/Zone-TP/zone09.md

        5. Else do:
           1. Extract the MX records from the response.
           2. For each MX record down case the (mail) exchange (domain name).
+          3. Ignore duplicate MX records (identical RDATA).
-          3. For each MX record extract the RDATA as a text string of space separated preference (integer) and exchange, i.e. in the same format as MX RDATA is shown in presentation format.
+          4. For each MX record extract the RDATA as a text string of space separated preference (integer) and exchange, i.e. in the same format as MX RDATA is shown in presentation format.
-          4. Create a sorted list of the RDATA text strings where primary sort key is the preference (ascending order) and the secondary sort key is the exchange (ascending order).
+          5. Create a sorted list of the RDATA text strings where primary sort key is the preference (ascending order) and the secondary sort key is the exchange (ascending order).
-          5. Add the name server IP and the sorted list to the *MX RDATA Lists* set.
+          6. Add the name server IP and the sorted list to the *MX RDATA Lists* set.

 7. If the *No Response MX Query* set is non-empty, then output